 Caution is recommended when combining Coartem Tablets with substrates, inhibitors, or inducers of CYP3A4, especially antiretroviral drugs and those that prolong the QT interval (e.g., macrolide antibiotics, pimozide) [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and DRUG INTERACTIONS].

 Artemether and DHA are cleared from plasma with an elimination half-life of about 2 hours.
-Lumefantrine is eliminated more slowly, with an elimination half-life of 3-6 days in healthy volunteers and in patients with falciparum malaria.
+Lumefantrine is eliminated more slowly, with an elimination half-life of 3 to 6 days in healthy volunteers and in patients with falciparum malaria.
 Demographic characteristics such as sex and weight appear to have no clinically relevant effects on the pharmacokinetics of artemether and lumefantrine.

-In 16 healthy volunteers, neither lumefantrine nor artemether was found in the urine after administration of Coartem, and urinary excretion of DHA amounted to less than 0.01% of the artemether dose.
+In 16 healthy volunteers, neither lumefantrine nor artemether was found in the urine after administration of Coartem Tablets, and urinary excretion of DHA amounted to less than 0.01% of the artemether dose.

 No specific pharmacokinetic studies have been performed in patients with either hepatic or renal impairment.
 There is no significant renal excretion of lumefantrine, artemether and DHA in healthy volunteers and while clinical experience in this population is limited, no dose adjustment in renal impairment is recommended [see DOSAGE AND ADMINISTRATION].

-The PK of artemether, DHA, and lumefantrine were obtained in two pediatric studies by sparse sampling using a population based approach.
+The PK of artemether, DHA, and lumefantrine were obtained in 2 pediatric studies by sparse sampling using a population-based approach.
 PK estimates derived from a composite plasma concentration profile for artemether, DHA, and lumefantrine are provided in Table 4.